Rajpratik71/volatility-wiki/Command-Reference23.md

 ## modscan

 The modscan command finds LDR_DATA_TABLE_ENTRY structures by scanning physical memory for pool tags.
 This can pick up previously unloaded drivers and drivers that have been hidden/unlinked by rootkits.
-Unlike [modules](Command-Reference23#modules) the order of results has no relationship with the order in which the drivers loaded.
+Unlike [modules](Command Reference#modules) the order of results has no relationship with the order in which the drivers loaded.
 As you can see below, DumpIt.sys was found at the lowest physical offset, but it was probably one of the last drivers to load (since it was used to acquire memory).

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 modscan
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Offset(P)          Name                 Base                             Size File
     ------------------ -------------------- ------------------ ------------------ ----
     0x00000000173b90b0 DumpIt.sys           0xfffff88003980000            0x11000 \??\C:\Windows\SysWOW64\Drivers\DumpIt.sys